enmwmak/msc-domain-adaptation/readme.md

 * **spk_ids**: Strings containing the speaker IDs
 * **utt_ids**: Strings containing the utterance IDs

-The programs were developed by the first author of this paper.
+The programs were developed by W.W.
+Lin.
+Some parts of the coded were modified by M.W.
+Mak